Treatment Claims on Cannabis and Coronavirus. What You Need to Know.

 Wearing a Mask

 Wearing a mask lowers the risk of an infected person spreading the virus.
 A face mask keeps an infected person from coughing or sneezing their droplets past the splash zone.
 There is little evidence that using a surgical-style mask prevents a non-infected person from catching the virus.
+Over the past week since this post was written there is some evidence the Covid-19 may be aerosolized, or spread in the air.
+This means there is a chance of you can catch the virus just by breathing the same air.
+The CDC is now considering whether to tell people to wear a mask all the time.

 Each person has a six-foot droplet splash zone around them.
 Keeping a personal distance of 6-feet avoids close contact to protect yourself and others as well.
 Maintaining social distance means avoiding crowds of more than ten people.
 Do not shake anyone's hand, whether they are sick or not.